m3at/coco-panoptic/README.md

 #WIP

-This tackle the panotpic segmentation task proposed by the [Panoptic Segmentation](https://arxiv.org/pdf/1801.00868.pdf) paper.
+This tackle the segmentation task proposed by the [Panoptic Segmentation](https://arxiv.org/pdf/1801.00868.pdf) paper.

 I take advantage of two existing implementation offering pretrained models for coco:
 * [Deeplab implementation](https://github.com/kazuto1011/deeplab-pytorch) in pytorch, for the semantic segmentation part.